tarunsinghdev/docs-event-easy/docs/firebase.md

 ---

 We'll be using [Firebase](https://firebase.google.com/) to manage our entire backend.
-Firebase provides a ready to go backend.
-It provides many useful services but the services we're interested are `Firestore`, `Storage`, `Hosting`.
+Firebase provides a ready-to-go backend.
+It provides many useful services but the services we're interested in are `Firestore`, `Storage`, `Hosting`.

 :::note